SriLankan Airlines: Catering

 SriLankan Catering Limited is the sole airline caterer in Sri Lanka.
 Its hub is at Bandaranaike International Airport (BIA).
 SriLankan Catering's main line of business is in-flight catering to airlines that operate to Bandaranaike International Airport.
 Its state-of-the-art flight kitchen at BIA has a capacity of 25,000 meals per day.
 Incorporated in 1979, as Air Lanka Catering Services Limited with BOI status, SriLankan Catering commenced business as a joint venture with Thai Airways International.
-In 1998 when the joint venture agreement with Thai Airways International lapsed Air Lanka Limited bought the shares of the joint venture partner and thus Air Lanka Catering Services became the fully owned subsidiary of SriLankan Airlines Limited.
+In 1998, when the joint venture agreement with Thai Airways International lapsed, Air Lanka Limited bought the shares of the joint venture partner and thus Air Lanka Catering Services became the fully owned subsidiary of SriLankan Airlines Limited.
 Thereafter the Company changed its name to SriLankan Catering (Private) Limited in September 2000.

 Frequent flyer programme

 SriLankan's first frequent-flyer programme was called Serendib Miles and was abandoned in early 2000.
 It then became a partner of Emirates' Skywards frequent-flyer program.
 However, this agreement ceased to exist when the partnership between the two airlines concluded on 31 March 2008.
 SriLankan subsequently launched FlySmiLes, which has since added a variety of new reward partners to its program.

-New membership tiers were added after the airline's enrollment to the oneworld alliance to accommodate oneworld membership tiers.
-Gaining members better privileges aboard all Oneworld airlines.
+New membership tiers were added after the airline's enrollment to the oneworld alliance to accommodate Oneworld membership tiers, gaining better privileges for members when aboard all Oneworld airlines.